Caimito Navigator

 What Navigator is NOT:

-• Not a JIRA/GitHub integration that tracks commits, tickets, or velocity
+• Not a KPI system for tracking commits, tickets, or velocity theater

 • Not a keystroke logger or activity monitor